IsaacCavallaro/BeatTheBlues/docs/help.md

 - tty-prompt (~> 0.23.1)

 # Requirements

+BeatTheBlues requires the user to have Ruby installed and the gems detailed in the gem file.

-If you are having trouble installing Ruby head to:
+If you are having trouble installing Ruby click [here](https://www.ruby-lang.org/en/documentation/installation/).

-If you are having trouble installing Bundler head to:
+If you are having trouble installing Bundler click [here](https://help.dreamhost.com/hc/en-us/articles/115001070131-Using-Bundler-to-install-Ruby-gems).